COVID-19 Stimulus Eligibility & Disability

 Levine Benjamin Law Firm has been helping people through hard times for over 55 years.
 That’s one thing that remains the same during the pandemic.

-When you need disability benefits in Detroit, Toledo, Flint, Lansing, Grand Rapids and all across Michigan: From applying to appealing, we help you every step of the way.
+When you need disability benefits in Toledo, Traverse City and across Michigan and Ohio: From applying to appealing, we help you every step of the way.

 Key Facts about Social Security Disability and COVID-19 Stimulus Eligibility